 - Star Trek: The Original Series episode "Wolf in the Fold".
 The Emotion Eater Energy Being that was Jack the Ripper is at least 500 years old.
 It is described as being "ancient" so it may be even older.

-- Supernatural: The Leviathan are ravenous primordial monsters who were the first of God's creations and predate both Angels and the invention of souls.
+- The Leviathans are ravenous primordial monsters who were the first of God's creations and predate both Angels and the invention of souls.
 Death explains that God sealed them away out of fear that they would "chomp the entire petri dish".

 - "Night on Bald Mountain" by Modest Mussorgsky, a composition about a huge mountain where a witches sabbath takes place at night.
 In Fantasia this is made more clear by having the top of the mountain actually be Tchernobog the demon god, folded behind his wings, sleeping all day, but awakening at night and summoning all demons, ghosts, witches and other creepy things to appear inside the mountain for a devilish feast.
 It is implied that this has been going on since the dawn of time.